 1. The NF Service Consumer (AMF, NSWOF) shall send a POST request to the AUSF.
 The payload of the body shall contain at least the UE Id, Serving Network Name.

 2a.
 On success, "201 Created" shall be returned.
 The payload body shall contain the representation of the resource generated and the "Location" header shall contain the URI of the generated resource (e.g. .../v1/ue_authentications/{authCtxId}).
 The AUSF generates a sub-resource "eap-session".
 There shall be only one sub-resource "eap-session" per UE per Serving Network identified by the supiOrSuci and servingNetworkName in AuthenticationInfo.
-The AUSF shall provide an hypermedia link towards this sub-resource in the payload to indicate to the AMF or NSWOF where it shall send a POST containing the EAP packet response.
+The AUSF shall provide a hypermedia link towards this sub-resource in the payload to indicate to the AMF or NSWOF where it shall send a POST containing the EAP packet response.
 The body payload shall also contain the EAP packet EAP-Request/AKA'-Challenge.

 2b.
 On failure or redirection, one of the HTTP status code listed in table 6.1.3.2.3.1-3 shall be returned.
 For a 4xx/5xx response, the message body may contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.3.2.3.1-3.
 In particular, if the serving network is not authorized, the AUSF shall use the "Cause" SERVING_NETWORK_NOT_AUTHORIZED.